 Finally, we compare welfare outcomes and distributional implications under various pricing policies, including competitive pricing and full vertical choice.
 Under competitive pricing, all contracts must break even, and we find that the market unravels due to adverse selection.
 Though choice is permitted, the market cannot deliver it.
 Under full vertical choice, we implement subsidies to support an allocation in which all contracts are traded.
 Relative to this benchmark, the optimal menu (the single contract) increases welfare by \$315 per household per year.
-These gains are not shared evenly: the sicker (and larger) households fare best under the single contract, while healthier households fare best under full vertical choice.
-Our results suggest that one reason for the persistence of vertical choice in settings such as employer-sponsored health insurance could be to limit redistribution across these groups.
+These gains are not shared evenly in the population: sicker and larger households fare best under the single contract, while healthier and smaller households fare best under full vertical choice.
+Our results suggest that one reason for the persistence of vertical choice in settings such as employer-sponsored insurance could be to limit redistribution across these groups.